tizonia/tizonia-openmax-il/README.md

 ```

-### Tizonia config file and the D-BUS service file ###
+### Tizonia config file and the D-BUS service activation file ###

-Copy the *tizonia.conf* file and the Resource Manager's D-BUS service file to a
+Place *tizonia.conf* and the Resource Manager's D-BUS activation file to the
-suitable location:
+following locations:

 ```bash